solidjs/solid-docs/src/routes/guides/getting-started-with-solid/javascript-for-solid.md

 <title>JavaScript for Solid</title>

 Are you new to frontend frameworks or coming back to JavaScript after a few years?
 Here's a refresher on the most important JavaScript features and patterns you need to know.
-JavaScript is a flexible language and there are many approaches to writing it, so this isn't a conclusive manual for all JavaScript codebeases but a "best practices" guide for working with Solid.
+JavaScript is a flexible language and there are many approaches to writing it, so this isn't a conclusive manual for all JavaScript codebases but a "best practices" guide for working with Solid.

 ## The Red Herrings of Good JavaScript